 - The machine must have enough free disk space to store digests or global cache data.
 For more information, see WAN Accelerator Sizing.

 Recommendations for WAN Accelerators

-You should not assign one source WAN accelerator to several remote jobs that you plan to run simultaneously.
+You should not assign one source WAN accelerator to several jobs to remote locations that you plan to run simultaneously.
 The source WAN accelerator requires a lot of CPU and RAM resources, and does not process multiple tasks in parallel.
-As an alternative, you can create one remote job for all VMs you plan to process over one source WAN accelerator.
+As an alternative, you can create one job to the remote location for all VMs you plan to process over one source WAN accelerator.

-The target WAN accelerator, however, can be assigned to several remote jobs.
+The target WAN accelerator, however, can be assigned to several jobs to remote locations.